aglitke/kubevirt.github.io/_posts/2018-10-10-CDI-DataVolumes.markdown

 It's important to take a look to the annotations, these are monitored/set by CDI.
 CDI triggers an import when it detects the _cdi.kubevirt.io/storage.import.endpoint_, assigns a pod as the import task owner and updates the pod phase annotation.

 At this point, everything is in place, the DataVolume has its underlying components, the image has been imported so now the VirtualMachine can start the VirtualMachineInstance based on its definition and using the CentOS7 image as boot disk and as users we can connect to its console and

+(aglitke) I'd consider adding a section on what happens to the data when you delete the VirtualMachine when using a DataVolume in this way.